Only 3 seats available

 Many people buy new cameras and take classes just to get ready for a trip or to improve their travel photography in general.
-In this evening class we’ll cover a wide spectrum of questions, issues and photographic techniques that apply to traveling and shooting.
+In this class we’ll cover a wide spectrum of questions, issues and photographic techniques that apply to traveling and shooting.

 Photographer Peter Poulides is uniquely qualified to teach this class.
 He started his photographic life in Athens, Greece while attending high school.
 He went on to shoot for Travel & Leisure magazine for several years, creating more than a dozen feature articles and several magazine covers.
 He also shot for Travel Holiday, Food and Wine, Smithsonian Magazine and several inflight publications.
 Early in his career he was named one of the top 100 travel photographers in the world by Travel & Leisure.
 His travel assignments have taken him around the world and he still has a long list of locations he plans to visit and shoot on his own.